urob/zmk-config/README.md

 configuration.
 It consists of a 34-keys base layout that is re-used for various boards of different sizes, including a Corneish Zen, Glove80 and Planck.

-The configuration currently builds against `v0.3` of upstream ZMK, extended by various [ZMK modules](https://github.com/search?q=topic%3Azmk-module+fork%3Atrue+owner%3Aurob+&type=repositories).
+The configuration builds against the latest upstream ZMK, extended by various [ZMK modules](https://github.com/search?q=topic%3Azmk-module+fork%3Atrue+owner%3Aurob+&type=repositories).
-All build dependencies are pinned in this [`west` manifest](https://github.com/urob/zmk-config/blob/main/config/west.yml).
+To prevent unintentional breakages, all build dependencies are fully pinned in this [`west` manifest](https://github.com/urob/zmk-config/blob/main/config/west.yml).

 ## Highlights